-What are the guidelines for hosting with a team on Airbnb Experiences?
+Guidelines for hosting Airbnb Experiences with a team

 Requirements for hosting with a team

-- Add all team members and assistants to their experience using the Teams tool.
+- Add all team members and assistants to your Experience

-- When adding team members in the Teams tool, indicate any activity that they will be leading during the experience.
+- Indicate any activity that team members will be leading during the Experience

-- Ensure that any team member who will drive guests or lead them on certain technically specialized activities completes a license or certification verification via Airbnb’s partner Evident ID so that they can be added to the experience.
+- Ensure that any team member who will drive guests in a vehicle or lead them on certain specialized activities completes a license or certification verification via Airbnb’s partner, Evident ID

-- Associate each instance of your experience with the correct co-host who will be leading it so that guests know exactly who will be hosting them.
+- Link each instance of your Experience with the correct Co-Host who will be leading it, so guests know exactly who and what to expect

-A primary host is someone who lists and owns the experience on Airbnb.
+A primary Host lists and owns the Experience on Airbnb.
 They have all permission settings, and guest ratings and reviews will appear on their profile.
-There can be only one primary host.
+There can be only one primary Host.

-A co-host is someone who leads guests on experiences.
-Their name, photo, and bio will appear on the experience page, but the guest ratings and reviews will not appear on their individual Airbnb profile.
-In-person experiences may have up to 20 co-hosts, while online experiences may have up to 4.
+A Co-Host leads guests on Experiences.
+Their name, photo, and bio will appear on the Experience page, but guest ratings and reviews will not appear on their individual Airbnb profile.
+In-person Experiences can have up to 20 Co-Hosts, while online Experiences can have up to 4.

-An assistant is someone who helps the primary host manage their experience.
-Their name, photo, and bio won’t appear on the experience page, and they won’t be able to lead guests on experiences.
+An assistant helps the primary Host manage their Experience.
+Their name, photo, and bio won’t appear on the Experience page, and they won’t be able to lead guests on Experiences.
 Guest ratings and reviews will not appear on their individual Airbnb profile.

 - Respond to inquiries and individual guests